uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     [This talk](https://www.youtube.com/watch?v=9voIhZij5Io), and [this newer one too](https://www.youtube.com/watch?v=D7OZOGbghTY), might help.

     When trying to spot the hindrances, don't just assume that specific thoughts are a problem (apart from the obvious unwholesome ones with lustful or hateful content).
 Instead, look in the direction of *why* (emotionally) you're thinking whatever it is that you're thinking, and you are more likely to find a hindrance there (i.e., the signs of the mind).
 If there's a compulsion behind that thinking, it's a hindrance.
 If not—if the mind is pursuing certain thoughts without being obsessive about them—everything is fine for now, but you still remain watchful.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1j9ywt8/nibbana_is_the_ultimate_uncertainty/mi7shko/)** _2025-03-17 05:41:22 *(in reply to a comment not included)*:

+    >I think this is the right direction.

+    It might be.
+The catch is that you will have to remain watchful of whether your attempt not to let things take center stage is not the thing that you've put in the center stage, which would mean still acting out of a hindrance.
+That can easily end up happening if you develop a "rinse and repeat" sort of attitude towards the practice, as you'd begin to overlook your own intentions.

+    There needs to be a [balanced degree of effort](https://suttacentral.net/an6.55/en/sujato?lang=en&layout=plain&reference=main&notes=asterisk&highlight=true&script=latin#4.1).
+If you let your mind think freely without any prodding, it's too loose.
+If you're prodding it constantly, it's very likely too tight unless you were about to physically do something unwholesome.

+    The way to achieve that balance is to keep an eye on why you're engaging in a certain line of thinking/effort, never assuming that it's admissible in and of itself.
+And that would also prevent things from taking center stage; they can do so only if you become oblivious of your motivation for paying attention to them.

 ---